aaliyan1230/Drawing/README.md

 Introduction:

 One of the most stunning and well-known mathematical images of all time is the Mandelbrot set, named after mathematician Benoit Mandelbrot, who contributed greatly to its study.
-An image of the Mandelbrot set is shown below:

 Mandelbrot set: